-PBXInAFlash aims to make it possible to setup your own PBX server, as the name puts it, in a flash.
-The project has collected everything in one place that users will need to create their own PBX system within under an hour, one that utilizes the CentOS Linux operating system, including an Apache web server, SendMail server, and MySQL database server as well as firewalls and necessary protocols.
+PBXInAFlash aims to make it possible to set up your PBX server, as the name puts it, in a flash.
+The project has collected everything in one place that users will need to create their PBX system within under an hour, one that utilizes the CentOS Linux operating system, including an Apache web server, SendMail server, and MySQL database server as well as firewalls and necessary protocols.
 The system also gives users the choice of Asterisk 1.8, 10, 11 or FreePBX 2.9, 2.10 or 2.11.

-Users also have the option to choose from dozens of add-ons to truly custom tailor the system with helpful features like automatic backups, Caller ID look up services, SSL keys, Google Voice integration, text-to-speech functionality, and fax support just to name a few.
+Users also have the option to choose from dozens of add-ons to truly custom tailor the system with helpful features like automatic backups, Caller ID lookup services, SSL keys, Google Voice integration, text-to-speech functionality, and fax support just to name a few.
 Everything is designed to be simple, and add-ons can be installed with one click in under a minute.
 With the number one goal of no bloat and no bugs, PBXInAFlash seems to be the quickest and easiest solution to adopt.

-Combining the best of both worlds, and looking to leverage the great work already done by the Asterisk project, FreePBX is a web-based, open source graphical user interface (GUI) to help users better manage and configure their Asterisk based system.
-While the project utilizes the Asterisk system, users can download either just the GUI to add on to their existing system, or the entire package including a per-configured system OS, Asterisk, and the FreePBX GUI on top as well as all of the necessary dependencies.
+Combining the best of both worlds, and looking to leverage the great work already done by the Asterisk project, FreePBX is a web-based, open-source graphical user interface (GUI) to help users better manage and configure their Asterisk based system.
+While the project utilizes the Asterisk system, users can download either just the GUI to add on to their existing system, or the entire package including a pre-configured system OS, Asterisk, and the FreePBX GUI on top as well as all of the necessary dependencies.
 So while adopting just Asterisk may require some more technical knowledge to take full advantage of, or to create your own GUI, FreePBX brings it all together.

 OpenSIPs even provides an ongoing list of benchmarks and performance tests to back up their claim.
-In a similar fashion to Asterisk, OpenSIPs provides recorded webinars, and in depth manuals for every version and configuration of the OpenSIPs platform.
-A web based configuration portal should make it simple to gather data and statistics of your service, as well as on the fly configurations.
+In a similar fashion to Asterisk, OpenSIPs provides recorded webinars and in-depth manuals for every version and configuration of the OpenSIPs platform.
+A web-based configuration portal should make it simple to gather data and statistics of your service, as well as on the fly configurations.

 3CX also makes it possible to drastically improve your customer experience with Click2Call for your website or apps, and CRM integration so agents are always prepared.
 An online training academy is always available for users to learn how to fully leverage their 3CX platform.